 Take special note that Jerry was the one who planted all the palm trees throughout the park.

-It wasn’t until the 1970s that the County of San Diego purchased this piece of land to create the present-day park.
+Until the 1970s, the County of San Diego purchased this land to create the present-day park.

 Guajome Lake and Birdwatching and Fishing

-Guajome Lake, which is only 21 acres, is a San Diego County managed water body that is within the San Luis Rey River watershed.
+Guajome Lake, only 21 acres, is a San Diego County-managed water body within the San Luis Rey River watershed.

-Located adjacent to the Lake is Guajome Marsh, which connects to the Lake via a small creek (Guajome Creek), which drains through over 1293 acres into the Lake.
+Located adjacent to the Lake is Guajome Marsh, which connects to the Lake via a small creek (Guajome Creek), draining over 1293 acres into the Lake.

 Because urban and residential neighborhoods surround the Lake, it is impacted by draining runoff, especially during and after a storm.
-Due to increased nutrients, the Lake has an overpopulation of algae, which in turn depletes oxygen.
+Due to increased nutrients, the Lake has an overpopulation of algae, depleting oxygen.

 Surrounding the Lake are riparian and marsh habitats.